 Opportunistic fungal infections can be very aggressive, spreading quickly to other organs and often leading to death.

 Primary fungal infections can occur in people with a normal immune system, sometimes with serious consequences.
+These infections usually occur after people inhale fungal spores, which can cause pneumonia to develop in the lungs as the first sign of infection.

 Certain primary fungal infections are more common in certain geographic areas, as in the following examples: